This is in the way of a gift to one of my fellow travelers, the LiveJournalist known as Swythyv. It spun off from a 4-way e-mail discussion.

 The Inferi who actually attacked Harry were dressed in rags, not robes.
 Yet unless there was some magical element involved, you would not expect a mere corpse to be so intact after nearly 20 years, even if there are no fish in that lake feeding on it.

 And we have another puzzle as to who (or what) refilled the basin after Regulus drank it to switch the lockets.
-It is possible that Reggie simply used the spell Harry used to keep refiling Slughorn’s bottles when he got Sluggy and Hagrid drunk, and extended the residue of the potion once he lowered the level enough for Kreachur to get hold of the Locket, but Kreachur didn’t stay to see him do it, and Tom doesn’t seem to have gone back himself until just before the final battle.
+It is possible that Reggie simply used the spell Harry used to keep refiling Slughorn’s bottles when he got Sluggy and Hagrid drunk, and extended the residue of the potion once he lowered the level enough for Kreachur to get the Locket out, but Kreachur didn’t stay to see him do it, and Tom doesn’t seem to have gone back himself until just before the final battle.
 (At which point the basin was again full, despite Albus and Harry’s having emptied it only the year before.)

 But if its purpose is to induce remorse, I don’t think the potion is lethal in itself, however painful.
-But it also induces a great thirst, and if you touch the lake, the Inferi are programed to drag you under and drown you (*cough* Have we or have we not ever encountered something referred to as a “Bubble-head Charm”?
-That charm had been very popular at Hogwarts during at least a part of Harry’s 5th year.).
-Reggie ought to have ordered Kreachur to take him home with the Horcrux.
+However, it also induces a great thirst, and if you touch the lake, the Inferi are programed to drag you under and drown you (*cough* Have we or have we not ever encountered something referred to as a “Bubble-head Charm”?
+That charm had been very popular at Hogwarts during at least a part of Harry’s 5th year).
+By all rights, Reggie could as easily have ordered Kreachur to take him home with the Horcrux.
 He would probably have recovered in time (and, I suspect repaired his soul of whatever damage had been done during his year as a DE).

-And as just mentioned above, we have evidence that the basin does refill of itself.
+And as just mentioned above, we have canonical evidence that the basin does refill of itself.
 When Tom went to check on his Horcrux, he turned the potion clear to see into it. i.e., there was potion in the basin.
 Albus and Harry certainly never stopped to refill it, but in the year since they had been there it had refilled itself.

 Acto Kreachur, Tom filled the basin with potion after Kreachur had drunk it, but we were not told whether he had already put the potion that Kreachur drank into the basin in the first place.
 It now sounds very much as though the potion was already there.
 Tom may even have sampled it and, being Tom, reacted very badly to it, concluding that it must be a particularly lethal poison.